Dealing with Government Agencies

 Every government agency will have their own way of operating.
 They must provide you with this information if you ask for it.
 Depending on what you need from the agency, you might need to complete an application form, meet with someone in person or attend a hearing.

 For example, to apply for Employment Insurance you fill in an application form.
-To apply for Social Assistance you meet with a worker and provide certain information.
 If you are a renter, you may ask for a hearing to settle a dispute you have with your landlord.

 In some cases, you might be able to ask for a hearing if you are unhappy with a decision that was made regarding your application or following a meeting.
 If there is a hearing, there will be rules about how it is conducted.
 There must always be a notice of the hearing.
 The notice will include the place, date and time of the hearing.
 The parties and the person who has the authority to make a decision about the case meet in the hearing room.